Ebonics (word)

-Ebonics (a portmanteau of the words ebony and phonics) is a term created in 1973 by a group of black scholars who disapproved of the negative terms being used to describe their type of language.
+Ebonics (a portmanteau of the words ebony and phonics) is a term created in 1973 by a group of African-American scholars who disapproved of the negative terms and stereotypes being used to describe their unique language and manner of speaking.
 Since the 1996 controversy over its use by the Oakland School Board, the term Ebonics has primarily been used to refer to the sociolects of African-American English, which typically are distinctively different from Standard American English.
+In the 21st century, the term African American Vernacular English (AAVE) is often preferred, especially in the context of formal academic research.

 Original usage

 The word Ebonics was originally coined in 1973 by African American social psychologist Robert Williams in a discussion with linguist Ernie Smith (as well as other language scholars and researchers) that took place in a conference on "Cognitive and Language Development of the Black Child", held in St. Louis, Missouri.
 His intention was to give a name to the language of African Americans that acknowledged the linguistic consequence of the slave trade and avoided the negative connotations of other terms like "nonstandard Negro English":

 We need to define what we speak.
 We need to give a clear definition to our language...We know that ebony means black and that phonics refers to speech sounds or the science of sounds.
 Thus, we are really talking about the science of black speech sounds or language.

 In 1975, the term appeared in Ebonics: The True Language of Black Folks, a book edited and co-written by Williams:

 A two-year-old term created by a group of black scholars, Ebonics may be defined as "the linguistic and paralinguistic features which on a concentric continuum represent the communicative competence of the West African, Caribbean, and United States slave descendants of African origin.
 It includes the various idioms, patois, argots, idiolects, and social dialects of black people" especially those who have adapted to colonial circumstances.
 Ebonics derives its form from ebony (black) and phonics (sound, the study of sound) and refers to the study of the language of black people in all its cultural uniqueness.

 Other writers have since emphasized how the term represents a view of the language of Black people as African rather than European.
 The term was not obviously popular, even among those who agreed with the reason for coining it.
 Even within Williams' book, the term Black English is far more commonly used than the term Ebonics.

 John Baugh has stated that the term Ebonics is used in four ways by its Afrocentric proponents.
 It may: